datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 	You can also use the `vault read astra/config...` command to search by `logical_name`.

-3. Use the installed token to automatically generate Hashi Vault roles from Astra DB roles:
+3. Use the installed token to automatically generate HashiCorp Vault roles from Astra DB roles:

 	You can get a list of `role_id` values for an Astra DB organization by using the DataStax DevOps API.
 Example: